hasanpeal/FeedRecap/README.md

   - **Sports**
   - **Entertainment**
 - Set your preferred newsletter delivery times (Morning, Afternoon, Night).
-- Receive AI-curated newsletters with the top 15 tweets from your selected categories and share feature for easy sharing with your friends.
+- Receive AI-curated newsletters with the top 15 tweets from your selected categories and share them easily with friends via WhatsApp, Telegram, or Email.

 ### 🔧 **Custom Profile Mode**
 - Add Twitter profiles via an auto-suggestion feature.
 - Follow as many Twitter profiles as you like.
-- Get personalized newsletters based on your custom profile feed.
+- Get personalized newsletters based on your custom profile feed, curated by AI.

 ### 📊 **Dashboard**
 - Access your personalized dashboard with these tabs: